wednesday, october 10

 Plenary Session II: Hot Button Issues in 2018

 10:45 A.M. – 12:15 P.M. | EMPIRE BALLROOM BC

 In this informative plenary session, attendees will hear high-level speakers cover the latest trends that are shaping profitability and growth in electronics recovery right now.
-Topics expected to be covered include the commodities market, device repair, state program evolution, and opportunities and concerns in the international sphere.
+Topics expected to be covered include device repair, state program evolution, downstream concerns and proper management of customers' data.

 Progress in Tracking

 – Jason Linnell, National Center for Electronics Recycling

 Concurrent Session A: International Challenges, organized by the StEP Initiative

 1:30 – 3:00 P.M. | Empire Ballroom A

 Regulatory, financial and technical framework conditions for sustainable e-scrap management are still missing in many countries, especially in the developing world.
 Although there are countries that are in the process of initiating regulatory activities, crucial environmental and social standards are often not enforced.
 In this active discussion facilitated by the StEP (Solving the E-Waste Problem) Initiative, speakers will offer more insight into these challenges, and they'll outline innovative solutions and future developments regarding electronics management on a global level.